washingtonpost/docker-mongodb/README.md

 If you want to recreate a cluster, but don't want to use an existing snapshot for the data volume pass the --no-use-snapshots option to cloud-compose cluster up.

 ## How do I terminate a cluster?
 Once a cluster is terminated the data will be destroyed.
 If you have snapshots then you will be able to restore to the last snapshot.
-To terminate the clsuter run cloud-compose cluster down.
+To terminate the cluster run cloud-compose cluster down.

 # Contributing
 If you want to contribute to the project see the [contributing guide](CONTRIBUTING.md).